 Right now, the financial technology sector is booming.
 Investment capital has more than tripled since 2008 and the sheer scale of opportunity on the table has never been greater.

-By following the best practices in this article and using some of these fintech marketing strategies, you can be sure to take a slice bigger slice of the market.
+By following the best practices in this article and using some of these fintech marketing strategies, you can be sure to take a slice bigger slice of the FinTech industry market.

 And, whatever you do, make sure you don't overload your marketing team.
 Your product is already specialised enough without them having to look into other roles within the company simultaneously.

-Because, and as our clients attest in our homepage testimonials, working with specialists in this way means you can maximise your marketing spend and start to drive results like never before.
+As our clients attest in our work and testimonials, working with a specialist fintech marketing agency in this way; means you can maximise your marketing spend, and start to drive results like never before.

-We'd love to help you on your FinTech journey so feel free to get in touch to speak to one of our marketing experts.
+We'd love to help you on your Financial Services marketing journey so feel free to get in touch to speak to one of our marketing experts and book your free consultation now.